ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

-Hermes Trundlefoot is the owner of Tonics For You or Brews For Two in Achtneil.

-Torch and Embers blacksmith.
-Theo Crabwhipple.
-Esmerelda is a red pseudo dragon.

 Achtneil used to be run over by bandits.
 Vargon gathered the troops and took it back.

 Gretchen is a Owlen.